openid/fapi/fapi-2_0-security-profile.md

      domains below them.
   2. When using TLS 1.2, servers shall only use cipher suites allowed in [@!BCP195].
-  3. Servers shall not support CORS for the authorization endpoint, as clients must perform an HTTP redirect rather than access this endpoint directly.
+  3. Servers shall not support CORS [@!CORS.Protocol] for the authorization endpoint, as clients must perform an HTTP redirect rather than access this endpoint directly.